 You are confused with your wheat berries if they are good or turned rancid?
 Wheat berries are basically wheat but without the husk.
-Taking good care of wheat berries are essential because they provide adequate nutrition and vitamins.
+Taking good care of wheat berries is essential because they provide adequate nutrition and vitamins.
 But are the wheat berries still good or turned stale?

 So, you’re thinking about how to tell if wheat berries are rancid?